Vetiver grass infiltration pits and wetlands are an affordable, eco-friendly coffee wastewater treatment technique. Photo credit: TechnoServe

 Vetiver infiltration pits are another technique with huge potential that overcomes the pitfalls of sedimentation ponds while still being very affordable for producers.

-“Vetiver grass has deep, strong roots that help it filter and absorb the wastewater, removing the pollution before it can contaminate waterways or the soil,” explains Caroline.
+“Vetiver grass has deep, strong roots that help it filter and absorb the wastewater, removing the pollution before it can contaminate waterways or the soil,” explains Carole.
 Vetiver wetlands have been implemented in Ethiopia, Kenya, Tanzania, Costa Rica, Peru, Vietnam, India, Colombia, and Honduras.
 The results are promising.

 “Average ranges from multiple studies have shown that vetiver treatment systems can reduce BOD levels by 70 to 90% and COD by 60 to 85%.
 The exact reduction depends on wastewater composition, retention time, and system design.
 An 80% reduction in TSS, 50 to 70% reduction in total nitrogen content, and 40 to 70% reduction in total phosphorus content has also been observed,” explains The Vetiver Network International team.